cresset-template/cresset/README.md

-To stop and restart a service after editing the `Dockerfile` or `docker-compose.yaml` file, simply run `docker compose up -d train` again.
+To stop and restart a service after editing the `Dockerfile` or `docker-compose.yaml` file, simply run `docker compose up -d --build train` again.

-To remove all Compose containers, use the following:
+To stop services and remove containers, use the following:

 `docker compose down`.